dev4press/gd-bbpress-tools/readme.txt

 == Upgrade Notice ==
 = 2.0 =
 New plugin interface.
 Tweaks panel with 3 new tweaks.
 New topics view for Freshness.
-Updated WordPress and PHP requirements
+Updated WordPress and PHP requirements.

 == Changelog ==
 = 2.0 - 2018.07.25 =